minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 - All concrete classes are defined by protocols
 - Follow the [Swift API design](https://swift.org/documentation/api-design-guidelines/) guidelines to name your entities
-- Every component should try to expose the smallest API possible to its call site.
+- Every component should expose the smallest API possible.
 Instead of returning `MainRouting` from `MainBuilder`, just return `Routing`
     - Example showing difference of 'external' vs 'internal' interface: `RootBuilder` returns `AppEntryPoint`
 - Use the Common UI objects provided as base classes.
 This will allow to easily extend common functionality in the future.
 If a base class is missing and you feel there's a need to have one, please add it.
 - Keep the file tree organised by ceature and component instead of Model / Controller / View
     - For now there are only a few features - high levels components: Root, Onboarding and Main
 - Use the provided `.xctemplate` for easy and consistent scaffolding
-- Try to use the right modifiers where possible (e.g. `final`, `private`, `fileprivate`)
+- As a rule, start with the `final` and `private` modifiers and relax when needed (by removing them, `public` is not used as everything is in one module)
 - Shared extensions can go, for now, in Common/Extensions.
 If your extension is limited to a component, it can live next to the component
 - Testing
     - Business logic and routing logic should be covered by unit tests